 Some clean cosmetic companies introduce fragrance-free products.
 These products are often referred to as those with sensitive skin and are best for babies.
 It doesn’t mean that the product doesn’t smell like anything.
 It just shows that the products hold their natural scent and not cloaked by a fragrance blend.

 3. Coal tar dyes – the next time you wear eye shadows:

-There is a use of coal tar dyes in eye shadows and hair colors as they make them look sleek and enhance the color pigment.
-But on the worst side – they can make your skin irritated and sorry, but can even make you blind.
+There is use of coal tar dyes in eye shadows and hair colors as they make them look sleek and enhance the color pigment.
+But on the worst side – they can make your skin irritated and sorry, and can even make you blind.

 4. Sodium lauryl sulfate (SLS)

 Sodium lauryl sulfate was manufactured more than 60 years ago as an emulsifier or detergent.
 Coming back to this generation, my dear people, this product is used as the primary detergent in many products such as skin cleansers, shampoos, and shower gels.
 Worried?
 Well, there is more for you to know.